SiLab-Bonn/Embedded-System-Lab/docs/source/gpio-tutorial.rst

 GPIO Programming Tutorial
 =========================

-This tutorial provides an introduction to basic GPIO port programming.
+This tutorial provides an introduction to basic GPIO (general purpose input/output) programming.
 It starts with an example for a low-level access to the GPIO registers which are described in section :ref:`gpio-interface`.
 Then, the use of Python libraries for GPIO handling will be explained and compared to the C-code based low-level access.

 .. _gpio-programming-examples:

 Basic GPIO Example (C code)
 ---------------------------
 This programming example describes how to directly access the registers which control the GPIO pins.
 The register handling is made on "low level" (i.e. not using higher-level library functions calls) using **C code** only.
 Actually, high-level libraries like the Python Rpi.GPIO library which you will be using later and kernel drivers are often written in C code to allow fast and efficient hardware access.
-Here are simplified samples from the ``GPIO.c`` file from the ``code/GPIO_Basics`` folder which you will be using in the first experiment.
+Here are simplified samples from the ``gpio.c`` file from the ``code/GPIO`` folder which you will be using in the first experiment.
 This first code block takes care of the mapping the user accessible virtual memory to the physical memory of the register.

 .. code-block:: c